ringcentral/ringcentral-web-phone/README.md

 window.addEventListener("online", () => webPhone.start());
 ```

+Please note that, in this case, existing calls will recover automatically by
+WebRTC unless the network changed(like from one WiFi to another, or from WiFi to
+cellular).
+For network change, please read sections below.

 ### network issue

 What if network is not offline, but underlying WebSocket connection is broken?